-The only reason this helmet didn’t make our Top 5 list is because of the cost. $100+ for a kids helmet (that is likely to get dropped or otherwise abused) is insane.
+The only reason the Troy Lee Designs A1 helmet didn’t make our Top 5 list is because of the cost.
+The MSRP is higher than the other helmets on this list, which for a kids helmet (that is likely to get dropped or otherwise abused) may be hard to swallow.

 That said, if you’ve got the extra cash laying around, you probably can’t beat this helmet.
 It’s nice.
 The A1 includes all kinds of features including MIPS, a break-away visor, and a washable liner.